Matthew-Neba/python-leetcode/1d_dp/tips.md

 -   There is often a dichotomy between greedy and dp solutions.
 Some solutions that seem solvable by dp can actually be solved more efficiently by the greedy solution instead.

+- Palindrome string problems can sometimes be made more efficient by starting inwards at the center of the palindrome and expanding outwards